clewisdavis/react-playground/React-Main-Concepts-Notes.md

 - Let's run through this strategy for our application:
   - `ProductTable` need to filter the product list based on state and `SearchBar` needs to display the search text adn checked state.
   - The common owner component is `FitlerableTable`.
-  - It conceptually makes sense for the filter text and checked value to live in `FilterableProducTable`
+  - It conceptually makes sense for the filter text and checked value to live in `FilterableProductTable`

 - Cool, so we have decided that our state lives in `FilterableProductTable`.
 - First, add an instance property `this.state = {filterText: '', inStockOnly: false}` to `FilterProductTable`'s `constructor` to reflect the initial state of your application.